DimiTech/dimitech.github.io/_posts/2019-03-20-sharing-secrets-securely.md

 Verifying - enter aes-256-ctr encryption password:
 ```

-We now have an encrypted file that we can send to the recepient.
+We now have an encrypted file that we can send to the recipient.
 ```
 $ ls
 secret.txt     secret.txt.enc